Psalms 40:11–17

 Lord, do not withhold Your mercy from me as my sins overtake me; come quickly to help me and be my deliverer, for I am poor and needy and my hope is in You.

-12 For innumerable evils have surrounded me.
-My iniquities have overtaken me, so that I am not able to look up.
-They are more than the hairs of my head.
-My heart has failed me.
+12 For evils without number surround me; my sins have overtaken me, so that I cannot see.
+They are more than the hairs of my head, and my heart has failed within me.

-13 Be pleased, Yahweh, to deliver me.
-Hurry to help me, Yahweh.
+13 Be pleased, O LORD, to deliver me; hurry, O LORD, to help me.

-17 But I am poor and needy.
-May the Lord think about me.
-You are my help and my deliverer.
-Don’t delay, my God.
+17 But I am poor and needy; may the Lord think of me.
+You are my helper and deliverer; O my God, do not delay.

 Lord, do not withhold Your mercy from me as my sins overtake me; come quickly to help me and be my deliverer, for I am poor and needy and my hope is in You.